neondatabase/website/content/docs/guides/logical-replication-alloydb.md

 ### Create a publication on the source database

-This step is performed on your AlloyDB instance.

 Publications are a fundamental part of logical replication in Postgres.
-They allow you to define the database changes to be replicated to subscribers.
+They allow you to define the tables for which changes will be replicated to subscribers.

-To create a publication for all tables in your source database:
+Run this command to create a publication for all tables in your source database:

 ```sql
 CREATE PUBLICATION my_publication FOR ALL TABLES;